AmazingApps/Amazing-Windows-Apps/README.md

 ###### Inspired by GitHub repo [Awesome Windows](https://github.com/Awesome-Windows/Awesome)

 The purpose of this book is to introduce awesome apps on Windows.
-These apps are awesome in that:

-1. They have extraordinary features.
-2. They do not contain unacceptable ads.
-These apps must be free of charge if there exists some acceptable ads in these apps.
-That is to say, there should be NO ads if users are required to purchase a license to use the app, or some features of the app.
-3. They are privacy-friendly.
-They will ONLY share your personal information with third party with your permission or under legal requirements.
-4. They are under active development.
-If an app is no longer maintained, it will be removed from the book.
-5. They are user-friendly.
-They are worth the time and effort to learn how to use them.
-6. They are compitable with Windows 7/8.1/10 \(A note will be provided if this requirement is not satisfied.\)
+These apps here all meet condition listed on our [Org home](http://amazingapps.org/#two)

 Note: Apps that meet the following conditions will NOT be listed although they may deserve a try: